top of page

 Heal Deeper

-When we find words like 'shrinking', 'heavy', 'suffocated', 'hollow', 'shaky', 'floaty', 'light', 'glowing', 'smooth' we can be one step closer in healing from within the body, not just regarding the thoughts we're having.
+When we find words like shrinking, heavy, suffocated, hollow, shaky, floaty, light, glowing, or smooth we're one step closer from healing from within the body, not just regarding the thoughts we're having.

 Propel Processing

-Sometimes, the word we choose can elicit imagery (frozen, prickly, pulsing, piercing, draining), which activates a part of the brain that might perceive the sensation in a slightly different way.
+Sometimes, the word we choose can elicit imagery—frozen, prickly, pulsing, piercing, draining—which activates a part of the brain that might perceive the sensation in a new way.
 This can lead to metaphors, speedy processing, insights, you name it.

 For example, if you find the word 'frozen', your brain might begin to play with some ideas of ways to melt the ice, realize it's warm today and it's no longer frozen in that fear.